Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Virginia

-UVA requires all unmanned aircraft system operations on university grounds to be approved by the Office of Environmental Health & Safety (EHS).
-Scott Stadium is subject to a temporary flight restriction during football games.
-Operations near or over the historic Academical Village (including the Rotunda) require heightened scrutiny due to historic preservation concerns and crowd safety.
+UVA requires all unmanned aircraft system operations on university grounds to be approved by the Office of Environmental Health & Safety.
+Scott Stadium has a temporary flight restriction during football games.

 Virginia Tech

-Virginia Tech requires approval from Environmental Health & Safety (EHSS) for all unmanned aircraft system operations on campus.
-Lane Stadium is subject to a temporary flight restriction during athletic events.
-Virginia Tech is home to the Mid-Atlantic Aviation Partnership (MAAP), a leading UAS research and integration organization, and conducts extensive FAA-authorized UAS research on and off campus.
+Virginia Tech requires approval from Environmental Health & Safety for all drone operations on campus.
+Lane Stadium has a temporary flight restriction during athletic events.
+Home to Mid-Atlantic Aviation Partnership (FAA UAS test site).

-YesEnvironmental Health & Safety / Mid-Atlantic Aviation Partnership — ehss@vt.edu
+YesEnvironmental Health & Safety (EHS) / Mid-Atlantic Aviation Partnership

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.